Best smartwatches for women in 2025

 Blood Oxygen app disabled

-From tracking workouts, to messaging friends, to navigating cities, to monitoring sleep, the Series 10 can do it all.
-It's especially exciting that it ships with watchOS 11, the software update that delivers a new Vitals app, the ability to translate languages on your wrist, and — finally — the option to disable your Apple Watch rings when you need a rest day. watchOS 11 also tracks more advanced pregnancy data, such as gestational age.
+It was the first watch to ship with watchOS 11, the latest version of Apple's wearable software.
+This delivered a new Vitals app, the ability to translate languages on your wrist, and — finally — the option to disable your Apple Watch rings when you need a rest day. watchOS 11 also tracks more advanced pregnancy data, such as gestational age.

 Faster charging, speakers that play music out loud, and the Depth app (carried down from Apple Watch Ultra) on board, it'd be easier to name the things the Apple Watch doesn't do than all the things it does.
-That's why it's the best Apple Watch for most people, and not just women.
+That's why it's the best smartwatch for women (and for most people) if you have an iPhone.

 (Image credit: Future)